smartprocure/topology-runner/README.md

 ```

 Allows you to resume a topology from a previously emitted snapshot.
-Each node should maintain its state via the `updateStateFn` callback.
+Each node should maintain its state via the `updateState` callback.

 ```typescript
 import { resumeTopology } from 'topology-runner'